 The main risks we will focus on

 Our annual risk assessment is how we assess risk in all social landlords.
-It is the main way we carry out our statutory function to monitor, assess, report and intervene (as appropriate) in relation to each social landlord’s performance of housing activities as well as financial well-being and standards of governance for each Registered Social Landlord (RSL).
+It is the main way we carry out our statutory function to monitor, assess, report and intervene (as appropriate) in relation to social landlords’ performance of housing activities as well as financial well-being and standards of governance for Registered Social Landlords (RSLs).

-The main risks we will focus on this year are:
+The main risks we will focus this year are:

-- Good governance of RSLs – How well run RSLs are.
+- Governance of RSLs – How well run RSLs are.

 Why we focus on these risk areas

 Local authorities have legal duties towards people who are threatened with, or experiencing, homelessness.
 This includes offering suitable temporary accommodation and providing settled accommodation.
 Prior to the pandemic local authorities were working to deliver their Rapid Rehousing Transition Plans (RRTPs) which helped to ensure they were complying with these duties.